ogeidix/ogeidix.github.com/_posts/2012-04-16-10-things-i-learnt-picking-picking-up-a-flight.md

 (Actually I had also a 3G connection really everywhere thanks to H3G who offers free roaming internet plan in all the Europe!)

 But you can't connect to internet without a proper (and charged) device.
-Smartphone and laptop are important if you are travelling without a complete plan.
+Smartphone and laptop are important if you are traveling without a complete plan.
-Laptop could seems a heavy and useless, in my experiece however was really useful and worth the additional weight.
+Laptop could seems a heavy and useless, in my experience however was really useful and worth the additional weight.

 ### 3. Check cash and cards
 -----------------------
 To be abroad with no money and no way to withdraw additional one may be a very serious problem.
-Be sure to check that your creditcard is enabled for international circuits and check it again when you arrive in your destination.
+Be sure to check that your credit card is enabled for international circuits and check it again when you arrive in your destination.

 ### 4. Do a proper backpack
 ----------------------